 WHAT IS THE VALUE of a set of vintage steel kitchen cabinets?
 What price should you ask?
-This is one of the top questions that I receive on the blog.
-The answer is not definitive — but there are a number of factors to consider, including: Condition, Size of Set, Brand, and Location.
+This is a common questions that I receive on the blog.
+The answer is not definitive — but there are a number of factors I would suggest to consider, including: Condition, Size of Set, Brand, Location, and Luck.

 1. Condition — The number-one determinant of value, I’d say, is condition.
 If the cabinets are are in excellent shape — with their original finish — and don’t need repainting, that will add to their value.
 Repainting cabinets can get expensive and is a hassle.
 Rust on the sink cabinet also is not good.
 And a serious ding will pretty much bring a cabinet’s value to zero.
 My advice to buyers is: Hold out for cabinets in excellent condition, they are out there.
 AND REMEMBER: Old products and materials can contain hazards, such as lead paint.
 Get with your own properly licensed professional to assess what you are dealing with so that you can make informed decisions how to handle.
 For more links and info see our Be Safe/Renovate Safe page .

 2. Number of pieces available…size of your set — It can also be quite a hassle to retrofit someone else’s kitchen into your kitchen space.
 I bought 67 cabinets to get the right fit into my 15’x15′ space.
 And I made it work by the skin of my teeth.
-I know several readers who are in the process of collecting 2 or more sets just to get the right pieces.
+I know several readers who are in the process of collecting 2 or more sets just to get the right pieces — one collected four sets!
 So in general I’d say that the larger your set, the better luck you will have finding a buyer.

 3. Brand — I tend to believe that the larger-name brands are going to find a home sooner because of the issue above, that is, people collecting multiple sets.
 From my research I’d say that the big name brands were and are: Youngstown, Geneva, St. Charles.
-There are some folks who say that St. Charles was the cream of the crop…but I have 1963 Geneva’s and I think their quality is terrific.
+It’s generally believed that St. Charles was the cream of the crop…but I have 1963 Geneva’s and I think their quality is terrific.
 If you have a less-common brand — like Crosley, Tracy, American brand — you still may find a buyer, especially if there is a collector watching far and wide to find just the cabinets they like.

 Okay.
 All that said, how much?

-Early on in the forum’s life, a large set of cabinets (sorry, I forget the brand) in a great shape, from a church kitchen in Iowa, sold for $5,000.
+In the early-ish days of this blog — like, circa 2010, a large set of cabinets (sorry, I forget the brand) in a great shape, from a church kitchen in Iowa, sold for $5,000.
 At that time, that was the most I ever heard a set sell for, and I thought it was krazy.
 Today, it’s more common to see large sets of good name brands on ebay for prices heading this direction.

 I bought my 67 cabinets — 100+ linear feet in great shape, original finish, great color – for $3,000 in 2005.
-The reason I got them so cheap (in my estimation) is that the seller would not break up the set, and the buyer had to dissassemble them and get them out, and she was in the heart of Gotham.
+The reason I got them so cheap (67 cabinets!) is that the seller would not break up the set, and the buyer had to dissassemble them and get them out, and she was in the Heart of Gotham.
 Also, 2005 was ‘early days’ before these cabinets became as collectible as they are today.

 Why don’t the cabinets sell for more?
 They are expensive to repaint.
 As described by my personal experience, they are a hassle to hunt down, pick up, store and then try to retrofit into an existing kitchen.
 To that right person it can be very gratifying, but Retro Renovation takes a lot of energy physically and creatively – it’s hard work and time consuming.

 A note on sink cabinets with porcelain-on-cast-iron or -steel drainboard sinks:

-If these are in terrific shape — if the drainboard sink is in pristine condition — they can be worth…$250 or more on the open market?
-If you have a name brand – especially a Youngstown, I think — you may have good chances of finding a buyer looking for this important piece.
-Places like historichouseparts.com sell them for more, but remember they are dealers so have underlying fixed costs.
+If these are in terrific shape — if the drainboard sink is in pristine condition — they can be also desirable in on the open market.
+If you have a name brand, you may have good chance of finding a buyer looking for this important piece.
+See my story here on where to find drainboard sinks.